 Winners in 5-year age group categories (40 and up) will receive awards based on age-graded performance.

-The post-race awards dinner will be held at the Moakley House at the Robert Trent Jones Golf Course, 215 Warren Road, Ithaca, NY.
+The post-race awards ceremony will be held at the Moakley House at the Robert Trent Jones Golf Course, 215 Warren Road, Ithaca, NY.

-The buffet dinner generally includes chicken, pasta and a selection of vegetarian dishes, salad, dessert, and coffee and tea.
+The buffet meal will include crabcakes and black bean sliders, quinoa and lentil salad, a selection of desserts, and coffee and tea.
 A cash bar will be available throughout the evening.

 Banquet schedule of events:

 Male competitors must be 40 years old or over.
-Female competitors must be 40 years old or over for Masters, and 30-39 for Sub-masters; Sub-masters should contact the race director before entering.
+Female competitors must be 40 years old or over for masters, and 30-39 for sub-masters, who may race but are not eligible for awards.
+Sub-masters should contact the race director before entering.
 The section seeding standards are roughly as follows (minutes/mile), although the race directors may adjust seeding to fill out heats appropriately: